 - 1. Open the public hearing and accept public comment. - 2.
-Provide Commissioner comment.

-3. Direct the Executive Officer to schedule the Final Special Study for the Broadmoor Police Protection District for a public hearing at the January 18, 2023, Commission meeting and circulate it with any necessary amendments to the County, cities, and independent special districts.
+Provide Commissioner comment. - 3.
+Direct the Executive Officer to continue community outreach efforts to Broadmoor residents. - 4.
+Direct the Executive Officer to schedule the Final Special Study for the Broadmoor Police Protection District for a public hearing at the March 15, 2023, Commission meeting and circulate it with any necessary amendments to the County, cities, and independent special districts.